How To Jump Start A Car?

 Connect the Cables: Follow the steps above to connect the jumper cables between the batteries of the two vehicles.

-Start the Donor Vehicle: Start the engine of the vehicle with the charged battery and let it run for a few minutes.
+Start the Donor Vehicle: Start the vehicle’s engine with the charged battery and let it run for a few minutes.
 This allows the battery to build up a charge.

-Start the Dead Vehicle: Attempt to start the car with the dead battery.
-If it doesn’t start immediately, wait a few minutes and try again.
+Start the Dead Vehicle: Try starting the car with a dead battery.
+If it doesn’t start immediately, wait some minutes and try again.
 Once it starts, keep both vehicles running for a few minutes.

 Disconnect the Cables: Remove the jumper cables in the reverse order of how they were connected: